-This Smartwatch Is Too Freaking Big
+This Smartwatch Is Too Freaking Big [Correction]

-Look I knew smartwatches were just going to keep getting bigger as device makers try to cram more stuff into them, and I knew fashion and tech joining forces would lead to ridiculous stuff, but a smartwatch with a 2.5-inch display is too much—I mean even 2.4 inches was too much!
-The original iPhone’s display was exactly 3.5-inches wide.
-So something with a 2.5 inch display is basically a smartphone—one that I assume can block bullets or be used as a club in a self-defense emergency.
-Neither of those features are touted in Diesel’s new Full Guard 2.5 smartwatch though.
-And as it’s a WearOS device, it also requires your phone to actually function.
+Look I knew smartwatches were just going to keep getting bigger as device makers try to cram more stuff into them, and I knew fashion and tech joining forces would lead to ridiculous stuff, but a smartwatch with a 1.39-inch display is too much—the Samsung Galaxy Watch comes in a 42mm and 46mm design—both of which are enormous.
+The new Diesel Full Guard 2.5 Touchscreen Smartwatch has a 1.39inch display with a case size of 47mm by 56mm.
+That’s huge!

-But really the star of this show is that 2.5-inch display, which probably looks nice if your wrist can support it.
-As I struggled with jumping from a 28mm dumb watch to the 38mm Apple Watch I can safely say I could never wear the Full Guard 2.5.
-Diesel says it has a case size of 47 by 56mm While that is technically a watch size a person (almost exclusively men) could wear, it is...super ostentatious.
+But really the star of this show is that 1.39-inch display, which probably looks nice if your wrist can support it.
+As I struggled with jumping from a 28mm dumb watch to the 38mm Apple Watch (the larger Apple Watch, for reference, is 42mm) I can safely say I could never wear the Full Guard 2.5.
+Diesel says it has a case size of 47mm by 56mm While that is technically a watch size a person (almost exclusively men) could wear, it is...super ostentatious.
 That’s the kind of watch you wear when you want to distract people or woo other watch enthusiasts.
 It’s not something a normal person wears day to day.

 But Diesel would like you to!
 The Full Guard 2.5 will come available in three color combinations: a gunmetal gray case with a brown strap, a black case with a black strap, and a black case with a gunmetal gray strap.
 All three watches will go on sale in October of this year and can be found where equally loud Diesel products are sold.

-Note: Correction: This post incorrectly stated that the Diesel Full Guard 2.5 Touchscreen smartwatch has 2.5-inch display.
-This is incorrect, it is 1.39-inches.